We love Levenshulme for food and drink and here's why

-An area of Greater Manchester that has been described as ‘up-and-coming’ for some time now, Levenshulme is an artsy, multicultural, community-focused former township equidistant between Stockport and Manchester city centre.
-In the past decade, the region has become home to an ever more edgy array of independent bars and cafes sidling up next to its myriad chicken shops and bookies.
+An area of Greater Manchester that has been described as "up-and-coming for at least the past decade, Levenshulme is an artsy, multicultural, community-focused former township equidistant between Stockport and Manchester city centre.
+In the past decade, the region has become home to an ever more hip faction of independent bars and cafes sidling up next to its myriad chicken shops and bookies.
 The juxtaposition of painfully modern and proudly unpretentious is all part of the charm.

 In 2013, Levy Market launched and has arguably been the glue that has brought the whole community together, becoming more and more popular and lively over the years.
 If you’re looking for truly community-driven events, a world of flavours and that all-important craft ale or natural wine to lubricate proceedings, look no further than Levy.

-The bar has a busy events calendar with regular spoken word and poetry nights from Verbose, live football and even ukulele jam nights but there’s more… There’s an exhibition space in the basement hosting work from local artists and upstairs there’s a music venue and a pop-up restaurant from Cibus – widely heralded as some of the best pizza in Manchester don’t you know? – who also do daily Italian specials the likes of swordfish skewers, cuttlefish in its own ink or wild mushroom and truffle lasagne and roasts (with veggie and vegan options) on Sundays.
+The bar has a busy events calendar with regular spoken word and poetry nights from Verbose, live football and even ukulele jam nights but there’s more.
+There’s an exhibition space in the basement hosting work from local artists which is about to be relaunched with an exciting new purpose.
+Watch this space.

 843 Stockport Rd, Manchester M19 3PW

-Events are fantastically eclectic as everybody is welcome to use the space, so there might be free ESOL classes from Heart and Parcel, theatre from the Levenshulme players, kundalini yoga, dancercise for OAPs, a drop in advice service for the homeless, a free repair cafe, children’s taikwondo or a regular pay-as-you-feel community dinner made by volunteers, with live music from local artists – world whistling champions have been known to perform, yes really.
+Events are fantastically eclectic as everybody is welcome to use the space, so there might be free ESOL classes from Heart and Parcel, theatre from the Levenshulme players, kundalini yoga, dancercise for OAPs, a drop-in advice service for the homeless, a free repair cafe, children’s taekwondo or a regular pay-as-you-feel community dinner made by volunteers, with live music from local artists – world whistling champions have been known to perform, yes really.

 747 Stockport Rd, Manchester M19 3AR

-From Caroline Dubois – sommelier at Where The Light Gets In since its inception – and Isobel Jenkins of the critically acclaimed Seasons Eatings supper clubs comes this natural wine bar on an unassuming street in Levenshulme.
+From Caroline Dubois – sommelier at Where The Light Gets In since its inception – and Isobel Jenkins of the critically acclaimed Seasons Eatings supper clubs comes this natural wine bar a mere stumble away from Levenshulme station.
 The wine, of course, is the star and it’s all curated by Dubois from her vast experience with natural, low intervention and biodynamic producers.

-For now, the food offering comes in the form of cakes and light, seasonally changing lunch dishes as well as regular supper clubs from locals like Lorcan Kan (WTLGI) or visitors like Sunday Suppers.
+The food offering comes in the form of cakes and light, seasonally changing lunch dishes as well as regular supper clubs from locals like Rise Pizza.
 The focus is on sustainable and ethical practices with an aim to be zero waste and single-use-plastic-free.
-There is also a wine shop where you can pick up interesting bottles to take home.
+You can drink tea or wine in the venue or pick up a couple of interesting bottles to take home.

 825 Stockport Road, Manchester M19 3PN

-Kitsch and colourful Lebanese restaurant and baklava bakery Jandol (reviewed here) is well-loved by locals.
-The glass counter is piled high with jars of pastel coloured sugared almonds, date sweets and rainbow-swirled lolly pops while within are trays upon trays of sugar-dusted Turkish delight and, of course, their famous crisp and honeyed baklava in so many shapes and sizes that the choice can be bewildering.
+Kitsch and colourful Lebanese restaurant and baklava bakery Jandol is well-loved by locals.
+The glass counter is piled high with jars of pastel-coloured sugared almonds, date sweets and rainbow-swirled lolly pops while within are trays upon trays of sugar-dusted Turkish delight and, of course, their famous crisp and honeyed baklava in so many shapes and sizes that the choice can be bewildering.

 861 Stockport Rd, Manchester M19 3PW